protesilaos/ef-themes/README.md

 Because I think that users deserve "pretty" themes that (i) do make some considerations for legibility, and (ii) are not designed on a whimsy.

-In other words, this is my answer to those who like my `modus-themes` but want something with a bit more flair.
+In other words, the `ef-themes` are my answer to those who like my `modus-themes` but want something with a bit more flair.